Skip to main content

 Intermediate

-Building upon the foundation of stability, a more targeted nutritional strategy involves supplying the adrenal glands with the precise biochemical cofactors they require for hormone synthesis and regulation.
+Building upon the foundation of blood sugar stability, a more targeted nutritional strategy involves supplying the adrenal glands with the precise biochemical cofactors they require for hormone synthesis and regulation.
 The HPA axis is a metabolically demanding system, and its proper function is contingent upon a consistent supply of specific micronutrients.

 Deficiencies in these key vitamins and minerals can impair the ability of the adrenal glands to produce and balance hormones effectively, even when blood sugar is well-managed.
 These nutrients are the essential raw materials for building a resilient stress-response system.